pytest-dev/pytest-django/docs/database.rst

 .. fixture:: django_db_keepdb

-Returns True/False wheter or not to keep the re-use an existing database and to keep it after the test run.
+Returns whether or not to re-use an existing database and to keep it after the test run.

 The default implementation handles the ``--reuse-db`` and ``--create-db`` command line options.